CensoCustody/censo-solana-wallet-adapter/README.md

 finalization transaction imposes a bit of overhead in terms of transaction size, heap usage, call depth, and compute budget.

-If a dApp pre-signs a transaction before passing it to the wallet adapter (whether via `sendTransaction` or `signTransaction`) then Strike will return this error message: `Strike does not support this signing mode`.
-To work around this error, the dApp simply needs to either wait to sign until the transaction is returned (if `signTransaction` was called), or use the `signers` option (if `sendTransaction` was called).
+If a dApp pre-signs a transaction before passing it to the wallet adapter (whether via `sendTransaction`, `signTransaction`, or `signAllTransactions`) then Strike will return this error message: `Strike does not support this signing mode`.
+To work around this error, the dApp simply needs to either wait to sign until the transaction is returned (if `signTransaction` or `signAllTransactions` was called), or use the `signers` option (if `sendTransaction` was called).
 Note that it is possible to verify that the returned finalization transaction does actually correspond to the requested transaction by reading the instructions from the multisig op and comparing them.

 For most dApps, the main impact of the finalization transaction overhead comes down to how many accounts the dApp transaction uses.
-The finalization transaction requires 2 additional accounts -- the multisig op account and the Strike fee payer, which, to fit in the 1232 bytes available for a transaction, limits the maximum number of accounts available to a dApp transaction to 30.
+The finalization transaction requires 3 additional accounts -- the strike wallet program, the multisig op account and the Strike fee payer, which, to fit in the 1232 bytes available for a transaction, limits the maximum number of accounts available to a dApp transaction to 30 when there is a single signer.
 Note that any instruction parameters are already persisted in the multisig op and are not needed in the finalization transaction.

 In terms of compute budget, the finalization overhead is fairly minimal, at about 21,500 compute units.
 The finalization transaction consumes one level of the allowed call depth of 4.
 Heap usage is harder to calculate, but